ang-zeyu/infisearch/docs/src/getting_started_mdbook.md

 `mdbook-morsels` is a simple proof-of-concept search plugin for [mdbook](https://github.com/rust-lang/mdBook) to use morsels' search functions instead.

 It uses the css variables provided by the 5 main default themes in mdbook to style the search user interface.
+You can switch the themes in this documentation to try out the different themes.

 ## Installation